 The Isleta mission was dedicated to San Antonio when it was built in 1613.
 The church was partially destroyed during the Pueblo Revolt and was rebuilt in 1716.
 Today the mission is named San Augustine Catholic Church and it is still the pueblo parish church.

 In 1880 a traditionalist group displaced from Laguna Pueblo were given some land to live on by the Isletans and eventually, some of the newcomers intermarried and were absorbed into the general Isleta population.
 Others of that group returned to Laguna around 1890 and established the village of Mesita.
 However, those folks from Laguna had brought certain of their kachinas with them, kachinas that were not previously present at Isleta.
 When most of those from Laguna went back to Laguna, they could not take one of the kachinas back.
-They had previously promised Isleta the kachina would remain at Isleta in return for the land they had been given.
-Even today, there's a Laguna ritual specialist living at Isleta to care for and protect that kachina.
+They had previously promised Isleta that kachina would remain at Isleta in return for the land they had been given.
+Even today, there's a Laguna ritual specialist living at Isleta to care for and protect that kachina's mask.

 Before the arrival of the immigrants from Laguna, Isleta potters had long made a plain redware.
 From the Laguna immigrants Isleta potters learned polychrome methods and today, generally produce polychromes based on the Laguna style.
 They did modify the Laguna brown, black and tan method by adding white elements to the paints, giving the colors and designs a softer tone.

 Today Isleta pottery is known most for the storyteller figures made by Stella Teller and her descendants.
 Caroline Carpio, the Jojolas family and Diane Wade are also noted Isleta potters who produce traditional Isleta pottery.
 Isleta is also home to Kimo Decora, a potter of Winnebago and Isleta heritage.

-When the University of New Mexico finally let go of the piece of land that includes the prehistoric settlement at Pottery Mound, they transferred the title to Isleta.
+When the Archaeology Department of the University of New Mexico finally let go of the piece of land that includes the prehistoric settlement at Pottery Mound, they transferred the title to Isleta.